-A quick reverse Google image search shows that he picked the jacked “About the Author” image, from an old inactive Twitter account.
+A quick reverse Google image search shows that his “About the Author” image was stolen from an old, inactive Twitter account.

 Again, see the image below for proof:

 Now, to be fair, it could be his account.
-But the fact that he stole my image makes me think otherwise.
+But the fact that he stole my SARMs before and after image makes me think otherwise.